 Who Are Implantable Contact Lenses Suitable For?

 Implantable contact lenses are typically a treatment for younger patients aged between 21-50 years old.
-The reason for this is that an Implantable contact lens does not interfere with the focussing power of your eye as your natural lens is left intact.
+The reason for this is that an Implantable contact lens does not interfere with the focusing power of your eye as your natural lens is left intact.
 The natural lens in your eye is called upon whenever you need to focus on anything close to you.
-During the procedure a lens equal to the prescription in your glasses / contact lenses will be inserted into your eye to enable you to see clearly.
+During the procedure, a lens equal to the prescription in your glasses/contact lenses will be inserted into your eye to enable you to see clearly.
 Following the procedure, when you need to read something up close the natural lens in your eye will continue to focus as it always has done.
 This is one of the main advantages of implantable contact lenses.
-This is different to refractive lens exchange as with this procedure the natural lens inside your eye is replaced by an artificial lens and hence your focussing power is impaired.
-For this reason refractive lens exchange is generally recommended for people over the age of 50 years old.
-For more information on refractive lens exchange read the following guide: How does refractive lens exchange work?
+This is different from refractive lens exchange as with this procedure the natural lens inside your eye is replaced by an artificial lens and hence your focussing power is impaired.
+For this reason, refractive lens exchange is generally recommended for people over the age of 50 years old.
+For more information on refractive lens, exchange read the following guide: How does refractive lens exchange work?

 As with laser eye surgery, the price will vary depending on your prescription and the clinic which you choose to perform the procedure.
 The cost of implantable contact lenses typically starts from around £2000 per eye but this will be higher if you need a toric lens implant.
 Toric lens implants are used to correct astigmatism over a certain amount.
 If you have a small amount of astigmatism you are unlikely to need a toric lens but the only way you will know for certain is by going for a consultation to assess your suitability and requirements.